You can visit Mary Psaromatis, DC at Natural Healing Center, LLC where she practices as an Annapolis, Maryland Chiropractor.

 I have had many patients who had their lives changed by learning a few simple ways to treat their bodies better.
 One patient had daily headaches for 5 years, and had MRI and CT scans of his head, medication, and even exploratory sinus surgery without results, only to find out that it was dehydration and trigger points in his SCM (sternocleidomastoid muscle) creating the pain.
 How amazing it is for him to know where the pain is coming from, and how to get rid of it himself!

-I practiced for 10 years in Oregon in a variety of settings; family practice, house calls, Worker's Compensation prevention in saw mills and chicken packaging facilities, and as an assistant to chiropractic interns.
-I now practice using low force chiropractic techniques in Annapolis, Maryland with Dr. William Boro at Chiropractic Center of Annapolis three days per week.
+I practiced for 9 years in Oregon in a variety of settings; family practice, house calls, Worker's Compensation prevention in saw mills and chicken packaging facilities, and as an assistant to chiropractic interns.

-I spend the rest of my week homeschooling my six wonderful children and building this site.
+I spend the rest of my week homeschooling my nine wonderful children and building this site.
 That is an adventure story to tell as well. ☺

 I love to teach people who want to learn.
 (It's not much fun teaching reluctant chiropractic or community college students.)
 And I hope to keep as many people from drugs and surgery as possible.
 My hope is this website will serve that purpose... teaching people not to depend on drugs or surgery for their answers, but to find them literally at their own finger tips!